 Home > Monitors

-The Best Gaming Monitors for the Money: November 2020 Edition (Top Value Picks)
+Best Gaming Monitors for the Money (2023)

 When you build or upgrade your gaming PC, you don't want to let it down with a mediocre monitor that gets in the way of the experience.
 You also want to fine-tune your monitor selection so it pairs well with the particular hardware that you're rocking (especially the GPU, though the CPU plays a part in monitor selection too as high refresh-rate screens are more taxing on the processor).
 But not all monitors are created equal, and since this is an investment that you'll probably be wanting to keep for years to come, it pays to do your research when choosing a monitor so that you don't end up regretting your purchase.

-See Also: Recommended Gaming PC Builds (Best Value Parts)
+See Also: Recommended Custom PC Builds

 But the thing is, it's all too easy to get lost when hunting for a slick screen as you're bombarded with a plethora of different specs and features.
 There's also tons of models to choose from, many of which being quite similar on paper, price, and/or model numbers/names.
 When you stumble upon a nice monitor you like the look of, the moment you start investigating and sizing it up as a potential purchase is the moment another dozen or so similar-looking models divert your attention and you're back to square one.
 Throw in the marketing hype that's difficult to decode if you don't spend a ton of time researching monitors, along with the minefields of misinformation and skewed perceptions that customer review sections can sometimes be plagued with, and you have a recipe for mass confusion.

-Not saying this guide is your savior, but I'll do my best to help simplify your decision if you're after the best monitor for gaming for a particular resolution, refresh rate, and/or budget.
+Not saying this guide is your saviour, but I'll do my best to help simplify your decision if you're after the best monitor for gaming for a particular resolution, refresh rate, and/or budget.
 We'll also get into what some of the specs mean, but first let's get straight into the recommendations; below are what I've found to be some of the best gaming monitors in terms of overall value for money right now, with many of these also doubling-up nicely as solid work/productivity monitors too (though not all; see the FAQ at the end to see what I mean).
 Oh and if you have any feedback to share on this guide or have a quick question about choosing the right monitor for your particular computer, feel free to ask in the comments at the end and I'll personally get back to you as soon as possible to help out where I can.
 Good luck and hope this guide helps a little in your research.

 See Also: Recommended Prebuilt Gaming PCs

-The Current Best Gaming Monitors (Main Chart)
+The Best Value Gaming Monitors (Main Chart)

 Swipe to Scroll:

-Best Gaming Monitors for November 2020 (& Specs Cheatsheet)
+Best Gaming Monitors 2023 (& Specs Cheatsheet)

 - FHD (1920 x 1080)

-- 75Hz
+- 100Hz

 - 1ms Response